 30 Days Paid Vacation

 Most civilian jobs offer 10 days.
 You accumulate 2.5 days leave per month while serving active duty.
-During your career you can sell back unused leave up to a total of 60 days at the time of your re-enlistment or the completion of your active military contract.
+During your career, you can sell back unused leave, up to a total of 60 days, at the time of your reenlistment or the completion of your active military contract.

-10 Paid Holidays a Year - Most civilian jobs offer only 6.
+10 Paid Holidays a Year -- Most civilian jobs offer only 6.
 At the discretion of your supervisor you may also be granted special liberty (up to 3 days off with full pay and allowances).
-The Commanding Officer may grant up to 4 days special liberty - usually as an incentive or reward for hard work.
+The Commanding Officer may grant up to 4 days special liberty--usually as an incentive or reward for hard work.
 Liberty can be given at any time and does not have to coincide with regular paid holidays.

 Navy College Programs

-Post 9-11 GI Bill
+Post 9-11 GI Bill (Chapter 33)

-The Post 9-11 GI-Bill (911-gibill) will become effective August 1, 2009.
-There is no requirement to "buy" into this benefit as was required for the Montgomery GI-Bill (MGIB).
-Eligibility for the Post-9/11 GI Bill, The Department of Veterans Affairs is responsibile for determining eligibility for education benefits under the Post-9/11 GI Bill.
+Eligibility for the Post-9/11 GI Bill, The Department of Veterans Affairs is responsible for determining eligibility for education benefits under the Post-9/11 GI Bill.
 Generally, to be eligible for the Post-9/11 GI Bill, individuals must serve on active duty on or after September 11, 2001, for at least 30 continuous days with a discharge due to a service connected disability; or an aggregate period ranging from 90 days to 36 months or more.
 Benefits under the Post-9/11 GI Bill are based on a percentage, as determined by a Service Member's length of qualifying active duty service as shown in the table below.

-| Maximum Benefits Payable | |
+Maximum Post 9/11 GI-Bill Benefits Payable | |

-| Member Serves | Percentage of Maximum Benefit Payable |
+Member Serves | Percentage of Maximum Benefit Payable |

-| At least 36 months | 100% |
+At least 36 months | 100% |

-| At least 30 continuous days on active duty and discharged due to service-connected disability | 100% |
+At least 30 continuous days on active duty and discharged due to service-connected disability | 100% |

-| At least 30 months, but less than 36 months | 90% |
+At least 30 months, but less than 36 months | 90% |

-| At least 24 months, but less than 30 months | 80% |
+At least 24 months, but less than 30 months | 80% |

-| At least 18 months, but less than 24 months* | 70% |
+At least 18 months, but less than 24 months* | 70% |

-| At least 12 months, but less than 18 months* | 60% |
+At least 12 months, but less than 18 months* | 60% |

-| At least 6 months, but less than 12 months* | 50% |
+At least 6 months, but less than 12 months* | 50% |

-| At least 90 days, but less than 6 months* | 40% |
+At least 90 days, but less than 6 months* | 40% |

 * If aggregate service is less than 24 months, initial entry training does not count as qualifying active duty.

-The 911-gibill will essentially pay the cost of tuition and fees, not to exceed the most expensive in-state undergraduate tuition at a public institution of higher education (paid to school) while your serving on active duty.
-For honorably discharged veterans who qualify (not those still serving to complete their obligated service) the 911-gibill will pay the cost of tuition and fees AND it will also cover a monthly housing allowance equal to the basic allowance for housing payable to a military E-5 with dependents, in the same zip code as your school (paid to you) and a yearly books and supplies stipend of up to $1000 per year (paid to you).
+The Post 9/11 GI Bill will essentially pay the cost of tuition and fees, not to exceed the most expensive in-state undergraduate tuition at a public institution of higher education (paid to school) while your serving on active duty.
+For honorably discharged veterans who qualify (not those still serving to complete their obligated service) the Post 9/11 GI Bill will pay the cost of tuition and fees AND it will also cover a monthly housing allowance equal to the basic allowance for housing payable to a military E-5 with dependents rate in the same zip code as your school (paid to you) and a yearly books and supplies stipend of $41.67 per semester credit hour up to $1000 per year (paid to you).

 Tuition Assistance